 - 6. Playground fences and trees are not to be climbed. - 7.
 Students should remain after school only if they are under the supervision of a parent or a member of the faculty. - 8.
 Students hitting students for any reason will not be tolerated.
+Parents should not teach students to hit back if they are hit.
 Restraint is always the better course.
 The choice option is always to walk away and seek adult intervention.
 Therefore, in the case of students involved in fighting, appropriate disciplinary action will be taken.
 This may include corporal punishment, probation, suspension or both.
 Continued action in this area will result in expulsion.
-Fighting will not be tolerated. - 9.
+Fighting will not be tolerated.
+Students who are defending a victim of bullying will be allowed leniency regarding this policy. - 9.
 Students will be expected to treat each other with respect throughout the school day as well as on school trips and at school sponsored activities.
-Threatening comments by students to other students and/or faculty, either verbally or in writing, will be
+Threatening comments by students to other students and/or faculty, either verbally or in writing, will be grounds for serious disciplinary action including suspension and/or expulsion.

-- grounds for serious disciplinary action including suspension and/or expulsion. - 10.
-Verbal abuse and/or bullying will not be tolerated.Students will receive the same punishment for taunting verbally as for hitting. - 11.
+- 10. Verbal abuse and/or bullying will not be tolerated.
+Students will receive the same punishment for taunting verbally as for hitting. - 11.
 Harmful or questionable activities (i.e. gambling, use of tobacco, alcoholic beverages, or drugs or pornography) have no place in a student's life.
 If, at any time, a student's influence is considered harmful or if his presence in the school is regarded as undesirable, the School reserves the right to request his/her withdrawal or to dismiss him/her if he/she does not comply.
 On the first day of school, each teacher will discuss classroom rules. - 12.
 Conduct and attitude shall be respectful.
 Disruptions in class, unruly behavior, or repeated violations of prescribed school policy will not be allowed.
 Students are expected to address adult males as "Sir" or "Mr.", and ladies are to be addressed as "Ma'am", "Miss" or "Mrs." - 13.
 School property shall be protected.
 Defacing or damaging school property which is malicious or careless in nature, and which results in destruction or damage will result in both appropriate disciplinary action, and the replacement of such property by the student and/or his parents or legal guardian.
 This includes school-owned devices. - 14.
 Respect for authority is expected of each student for any staff member at any time either in or out of school.
 Any student who is disrespectful to a staff member will be subject to disciplinary action, which may include suspension or expulsion. - 15.
 Acts of disobedience, disrespect, lack of courtesy, general disturbance and other such conduct will be handled by the teacher in such ways as he/she deems best.
 Situations which the teacher deems to be worthy of special handling will be referred to the Administration. - 16.
 Cyberbullying (the use of Internet-connected devices, such as Facebook, to harass others) is prohibited at school.
 Any issue that begins at home and causes disruption at school will be treated as any other bullying issue resulting in serious disciplinary action. - 17.
 Weapons of any kind, including, but not limited to, guns, knives, tasers, mace, etc. are strictly prohibited.